-Students will be expected to have a minimum of two GCSEs at grade 6, grade 5 in two single Science subjects or Double award and GCSE grade 5 in English Language or Mathematics.
+Students will be expected to have a minimum of two GCSEs at grade 6, grade 5 in two GCSE single Science subjects or Double Award and GCSE grade 5 in English Language or Mathematics.
 The remaining grades should be no less than grade 4.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 The course is equivalent to one A Level and is studied over two years.
 It is assessed through a combination of laboratory practical and assignment work, with controlled and externally marked assessments.
 The grades you can be awarded are Pass, Merit or Distinction for each unit and the final award ranges from Pass to Distinction*.

 Typically in the first year you will study the principles and applications of science before going on to see science investigation skills.
 You will also learn to use basic chemical practical techniques and study cell structure and function.